State Bank of India UK Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Common questions asked concerning the State Bank of India UK Solicitor Panel from members of the public
+FAQs : The State Bank of India UK Conveyancing Panel from members of the public

-My solicitor has uncovered a discrepancy when comparing the information in State Bank of India UK’s valuation report and what is revealed within the title deeds.
-My solicitor says that as he is on the State Bank of India UK conveyancing panel he must ensure that the bank is happy with this discrepancy and is still content to lend.
-Is my conveyancer’s approach appropriate?
+My lawyer has uncovered a discrepancy between the surveyor’s assumptions in State Bank of India UK’s home valuation report and what is in the legal papers for the property.
+My solicitor informs me that as he is on the State Bank of India UK conveyancing panel he needs to check that the lender is OK with this discrepancy and is still content to lend.
+Is my lawyer’s course or action legitimate?

-Is the case that all CQS (Conveyancing Quality Scheme) solicitors on the State Bank of India UK conveyancing panel?
+Are all Conveyancing Quality Solicitors on the State Bank of India UK conveyancing panel?

-Some major lenders now use the accreditation scheme as the starting point for Panel membership such as HSBC and Santander.
-The Law Society’s CQS membership however gives no guarantee to lender panel acceptance.
+A selection of lenders now use CQS as the starting point for Panel membership such as HSBC and Santander.
+CQS accreditation however is no guarantee to lender panel acceptance.
 That being said,the CML have indicated that it is likely to become a pre-requisite for firms wishing to remain on their approved list of firms.

 Copyright © Lexsure Limited, 2025